makovako/currency-converter/README.md

-# Expense tracker
+# Currency converter

-This is a expense tracker web app build using react framework
+This is a currency converter web app build using react.

 ## Scripts